daylerees/anbu/readme.md

 ![Packagist License](http://img.shields.io/packagist/l/daylerees/anbu.svg?style=flat-square)
 ![Packagist Downloads](http://img.shields.io/packagist/dt/daylerees/anbu.svg?style=flat-square)
 ![Github Issues](http://img.shields.io/github/issues/daylerees/anbu.svg?style=flat-square)

+# Anbu Profiler for Laravel PHP

-# Notice
+## Notice

 This profiler is still **WORK IN PROGRESS**.
-Don't get me wrong, it works, but don't file issues or PRs yet!
+Don't get me wrong, it works just fine, but don't file issues or PRs yet!

-# Installation
+## Installation

+First ensure that you have a database, and that it is configured with Laravel.

-Simply add the following service provider to `app/config/app.php`:
+Next add the following service provider to `app/config/app.php`:

-    'providers' => array(

-        'Illuminate\Foundation\Providers\ArtisanServiceProvider',
-        'Illuminate\Auth\AuthServiceProvider',
-        'Illuminate\Cache\CacheServiceProvider',
-        ... more ...

     'Anbu\ProfilerServiceProvider',

-    ),

-Now simply ensure that you've setup a database connection, visit any page of your site, and then:

-    YOUR_APP_HOST_HERE/anbu
+Next use the `asset:publish` command for Artisan to publish profiler asset files.

+    php artisan asset:install

-or just click the Laravel icon in the lower left of any request.
+Finally, execute a page of your application and click on the Laravel icon in the lower left.

+## Timers

-If you want to use Anbu timers, you'll need to include the Facade in the same config file:
+If you want to use Anbu timers, you'll need to include the Facade in the `app/config/app.php` file:

-    'aliases' => array(

-        'App'             => 'Illuminate\Support\Facades\App',
-        'Artisan'         => 'Illuminate\Support\Facades\Artisan',
-        'Auth'            => 'Illuminate\Support\Facades\Auth',
-        'Blade'           => 'Illuminate\Support\Facades\Blade',
-        'Cache'           => 'Illuminate\Support\Facades\Cache',
-        ... more ...

     'Anbu' => 'Anbu\Facades\Anbu',
-    ),

 Now you can create timers like this:

     Anbu::timers()->start('test');
-    sleep(30); // Do something interesting.
+    sleep(30); // Do something interesting here.
     Anbu::timers()->end('test', 'Completed doing something.');

-Better docs soon!
-As I said...
-WIP.

-Enjoy!
+## Debug

+When you use `dd()` you risk exposing information to the users of your application.
+Instead, use `ad()` to dump this data into the 'Debug' section of Anbu.

+    ad('foo');